MHST01/-Chat-with-Website-Using-RAG-Pipeline-/README.md

 # -Chat-with-Website-Using-RAG-Pipeline-
-Helps in retrieving the suitable data queries about the website
+Helps in retrieving the suitable data queries about the website urls